Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 ### Set YAML file parameters

 The cloned repository will contain a `params.yml` file where the parameters for the analysis can be set.
-Detailed descriptions of each parameter are present in the `Commandline parameters` section.
-There are five main sections to modify, as specified in the `Specify YAML file parameters` section:
+Detailed descriptions of each parameter are present in the [Commandline parameters](parameters.md) section.
+There are five main sections to modify, as specified in the [Set YAML file parameters](yml_params_setup.md) section:

 1. `input files`
 2. `variable names`
-3.`model variables`
+3. `model variables`
 4. `parameters for genetic QC`
 5. `dataset name`